Gynaecomastia

 Breast asymmetry surgery may be considered by individuals who have a noticeable difference between their breasts.
 Common factors that may be discussed during a consultation include:

-A thorough consultation with a specialist plastic surgeon is important to review your individual circumstances, discuss your goals, and determine whether surgery is an appropriate option.
+A thorough consultation with a specialist plastic surgeon at our Sydney clinic is important to review your individual circumstances, discuss your goals, and determine whether surgery is an appropriate option.
 Outcomes and risks vary between individuals and will be explained during your consultation.

 As with all surgical procedures, breast asymmetry correction carries inherent risks, which may include infection, bleeding, and scarring.
 In addition, there are risks specific to the type of procedure performed: